tourists entered Natural Tunnel, a large cave in Scott County, until a railroad built a track through it

 Source: ESRI, ArcGIS Online

+New caves have been manufactured in recent times as well.
 There is one artificial cave in York County, which Cornwallis supposedly used before surrendering on October 9, 1781.
 Cornwallis' Cave is not a natural feature.
 That hole in the hillside was excavated as a shelter from French and American bombardment during the Revolutionary War battle.

 The longest cave system in Virginia is the Omega System in Wise County, with nearly 30 miles of underground passages.
-There are over 80 cave systems in Virginia with more than one mile of passage, and at least eight caves in Virginia are at least 500' deep:4
+There are over 80 cave systems in Virginia with more than one mile of passage, and at least eight caves in Virginia are at least 500' deep:7

 Source: Gigmaster, Virginia Gold Mine!